L0GI0/game_of_life/README.md

 ### Installation

-Download 'Game_executable' folder that contains game that's already builded.
+Download ['Game_of_life.zip'](https://github.com/L0GI0/game_of_life/blob/master/Game_of_life.zip) folder that contains builded game file and necessary .dll files.
+Unpack download file into one location.

 ## Usage

-Run GameOfLife.exe from 'Game_executable' in order to play the game.
+Run GameOfLife.exe from unpacked 'Game_of_life.zip' folder in order to play the game.

 ## License